Gina Keatley: Career

 In 2025, Keatley’s dual role as artist and gallerist was profiled in ArtRabbit.
 In just over a year, she produced more than 50 original works, including the Untamed Moderns, Linen, and Sow series—each reflecting a dynamic exploration of control, spontaneity, and compositional contrast.
 In July 2025, Keatley debuted her Miles series—large-scale abstract works themed around global emotional landscapes—at the Hamptons Fine Art Fair.
 Exhibiting through Bushwick Gallery (Booths 405 & 406), Keatley presented works alongside artists Beth Shaw, Jon Sarkin, Roger W. Hsia, Sherihan Khalil, and Kelly Nicole.
 The gallery's curation emphasized materiality, memory, and place-based intuition.
 Media coverage noted Keatley's presence at the fair as both an exhibiting artist and gallery director, featuring her works Cape Town, South Africa and Miles: Palermo.

+Keatley's studio practice is characterized by layering, abrasion, and process-driven revision, with surfaces built to retain visible traces of decision-making.
+Her series include Persistent Prosecco, which explores endurance through scraped surfaces and tonal shifts; Ash and Algae, engaging opposing forces of destruction and regeneration through elemental forms; Aurora, focused on light and quiet transition; and the Linen Series, using minimal palettes to explore stillness and subtle disruption.
+In 2026, Keatley founded Salt Road Studio, an artist-led creative studio in a former kimono shop in Akō, Japan, operating between Akō and New York City.
+The studio announced the Seto Art Residency, a fully funded three-week residency for three international artists scheduled for June 2027.

+In 2026, Keatley's forthcoming book Minute Muse was profiled by Fine Arts News.
+The book presents short artist-focused creative exercises based on art historical examples and artistic practice.

 Television

 Keatley has appeared on a number of cooking programs in the US, including Food Network's "Extreme Chef".
 In September 2012, Keatley was a contestant on the tenth season of Top Chef: Seattle.
-In 2013 Keatley was on HLN's "Cook Your Ass Off."
+In 2013, Keatley was on HLN's "Cook Your Ass Off."

 Keatley has appeared on Hallmarks Channel's show Emeril’s Table, The Dr.Oz Show, Good Day New York, The Lisa Oz Show and BBC World, and an occasional guest panelist on programs such as TED Talks.

 In June 2013, Keatley joined Uncanned Productions team as Host of a new show, Healthy Soul with Gina Keatley.
 In November 2013, Keatley was highlighted in "Beard Foundation Honors Women in Food" article in Gotham Magazine.
 In 2014, Keatley was chosen as of one of five celebrity panelists for Glamour And L'Oreal Paris Top Ten College Women Panel.

 In 2015, Keatley became a wellness contributing author to The Huffington Post, as well as an expert nutrition source for Yahoo Health.
 Keatley is executive producer of a food documentary titled Far From Healthy.
-In 2016 Keatley started filming Deliciously Diverse: Malaysia with Gina Keatley.
+In 2016, Keatley started filming Deliciously Diverse: Malaysia with Gina Keatley.

 In 2017, Amazon Prime premiered Deliciously Diverse Malaysia with Gina Keatley.